Who is SupporterBase for?

-Nonetheless, we hope this short list can serve as a bit of a useful reference guide when thinking about whether SupporterBase might be right for your organization or campaign.
+Nonetheless, we hope this short list can serve as a bit of a useful reference guide when thinking about whether SupporterBase might be right for your organisation or campaign.

 What does a “typical” SupporterBase customer look like?

-- They have an active community of volunteers who are not staff of the organization (and therefore don’t have access to the organization’s central data and systems) but who nonetheless run activities, events and outreach to other organization members.
+- They have an active community of volunteers who are not staff of the organisation (and therefore don’t have access to the organisation’s central data and systems) but who nonetheless run activities, events and outreach to other organisation members.

-- They seek to employ distributed organizing to grow their community organically, where the more passionate supporters are able to recruit others for the cause, engage with them directly, and have an easy way to automatically feed the data from those engagements back into the organization’s central nation
+- They seek to employ distributed organising to grow their community organically, where the more passionate supporters are able to recruit others for the cause, engage with them directly, and have an easy way to automatically feed the data from those engagements back into the organisation’s central nation.

 - They may like the idea of NationBuilder Network but: